 And as you snap photos throughout the night it will automatically sync to Live Albums so your family can see them on their Google Home Hub straight from the NYE bash.

-Gwen is obviously the shining star of our family since she’s the only grandchild, so she willingly modeled this setup for us…
+Gwen is obviously the shining star of our family since she’s the only grandchild.
+So she willingly modeled this setup for us…

-Spray paint (optional if you’d like to add color to your pampas)
+Spray paint — Optional if you’d like to add color to your pampas

-Starburst twinkle lights (optional)
+Starburst twinkle lights — Optional

-Tension rod (optional for hanging the plumes)
+Tension rod — Optional for hanging the plumes

 1 — So I spray painted a few of our pampas grass stems in light pink, coral, and peach and let them dry.

-Next, I knotted fishing line around three stems to create bunches to hang from the ceiling so that the install was a bit faster.
+2 — Next, I knotted fishing line around three stems to create bunches to hang from the ceiling so that the install was a bit faster.

 3 — To let them hang, you can use a tension rod if you need something that won’t alter the room or ceiling with holes, etc. You could also pin them to the wall if that’s easier, too.